bens4lsu/theskinny-publish/Content/blog2/a-short-note-about-priests-and-weddings.md

 Then I remembered that at a close friend's wedding reception, the groom's father got into an angry shouting match with the priest who presided, and threatened to drop an ass-kicking on him.
 I'm pretty sure alcohol was involved there.

-<span class="spanEndPreview">&nbsp;</span><br /><br />I think the whole episode was kind of embarrassing to the family, and I for one had almost forgotten the whole thing.
+I think the whole episode was kind of embarrassing to the family, and I for one had almost forgotten the whole thing.
 So I leave it written here so that we don't accidentally forget.

 It's a wonder that I have a single friend left.